“Careless talk costs lives.”

-While we don’t have the immediate pressures of wartime Britain today, we still have information that we need to manage and take care of in the age of GDPR and regulations like it.
+While we don’t have the immediate pressures of wartime Britain today, we still have information that we need to manage and take care in the age of GDPR and cyber security.

 While the loss of data may not cost lives, it could well result in a hefty fine or even company closure (remember Cambridge Analytica).